Provides a convenient workflow for clustering analyses and

 the agglomeration method to be used (?hclust): "ward.D", "ward.D2", "single", "complete", "average", ...

 logical value.
-If TRUE, the result of progress is printed.
+If TRUE, progress information is printed.

 integer used for seeding the random number generator.